antonpious/dbt-postgresql/README.md

 Using these instructions
 https://docs.getdbt.com/docs/core/pip-install

 Create a virtual environment
 `python3 -m venv env`

+This would create an env folder with all the necessary folder and files to run Python within this folder.

-Activate the virtual environment
+Activate the virtual environment by running a script within the environment folder
 `source env/bin/activate`

 This should display the environment name in front of the command line